ufidon/ds/mod4/graphs.md

      Q.enqueue(root)
      while Q is not empty do
          v := Q.dequeue()
-         if v is the goal then
+         if v is the goal then // find the path from root to goal return v
-             return v
          for all edges from v to w in G.adjacentEdges(v) do if w is not labeled as explored then label w as explored
-                 w.parent := v
+                 w.parent := v // trace path
                  Q.enqueue(w)
 ```